chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/scanners/trivy-tutorial/index.md

 Container images for Trivy are hosted on a variety of registries.
 When running Trivy as a container image, it is recommended to mount a cache directory as a volume.
 For scanning container images, it is also recommended to mount `docker.sock`.

-Thefollowing command will pull Trivy from Docker Hub, mount the two volumes, run the Trivy container, and use the running container to scan the official nginx image on Docker Hub:
+The following command will pull Trivy from Docker Hub, mount the two volumes, run the Trivy container, and use the running container to scan the official nginx image on Docker Hub:

 ```bash
 docker run \